-‘The volume does not contain a recognized file system’ is a common issue in Windows 10/8/7 that may occur to any storage medium unexpectedly, including USB, SD card, external hard drive, etc. There could be a number of reasons behind the problem.
+‘The volume does not contain a recognized file system’ is a common problem in Windows 11/10/8/7 that may occur to any storage medium unexpectedly, including USB, SD card, external hard drive, etc. There are a lot of reasons behind the problem.
 The issue is very annoying as it prevents you from accessing your data.
 Fortunately, it is fixable and the inaccessible data can be recovered as well.

 The second case is the error that usually occurs when you try to access your external hard disk.
 Hard disk suddenly becomes RAW, which means it has no file system.
 Because of this, the operating system cannot read it, hence preventing you from accessing your data stored on the drive.
 Just like the first case, the solution to this problem is also formatting.

 The third case of stored data becoming inaccessible occurs with USB devices.
 This could occur due to several reasons and the solutions vary depending on the cause of the problem.
 You can try changing the USB port, unplugging and the plugging again, etc. Formatting could also work but you will lose your data.

 Although you can solve the problem very easily via formatting or any other solution, your stored data may be lost.
 So, you need a way to recover and back up your data first before you attempt the fix.

 Fortunately, recovering data is easy with the help of AnyRecover.
 The software is 100% safe to use as it won't overwrite any existing data throughout the recovery process.
 And it supports the latest Windows 11.

 Step 1.
 Once the software is launched, select the location from which your wish to recover data.